Just-Curieous/Just-Curieous.github.io/_posts/2025-05-27-automl-co-scientist.md

     </div>
 </div>

-All you need to do is input your research question and the path to your dataset:
+All you need to do is input your research question and the dataset path to [Curie](https://github.com/Just-Curieous/Curie):
 ```bash
 python3 -m curie.main -q 'E.g. How to improve my prediction accuracy on my dataset.
 Checkout <paper.pdf> for the background information.' \
                       --dataset_dir <abs_path_to_your_dataset> \